earrontwitty/ML.NET/GitHubIssueClassification/readme.md

 Featurizing assignes different numeric keys to different values in each of the columns and is used by the ML algorithm.

 By default, a ML algorithm processes only features from the Features column.

+##### Choosing a learning algorithm
+The SdcaMultiClassTrainer is appended to the pipline and accepts the featurized Title and Description ( Features ) and the Label input parameters to learn from the historic data.
+You also need to map the label to the value to return to its original readable state.

+##### Train the model
+The model, TransformerChain<TLastTransformer>, is trained based on the dataset that has been loaded and transformed.
+Once the estimator has been defined, you train your model using the Fit while providing the already loaded training data.
+This method returns a model to use for predictions.
+It trains the pipeline and returns a Transformer based on the DataView passed in.
+The experiment is not executedc until the Fit() method runs.
+While the model is a transformer that operates on many rows of data, a need for predictions on individual examples is a common production scenarion.